malik727/snips-model-agl/README.md

-# NLU Intent Engine for Vehicles
+# Snips NLU Intent Engine Model for Vehicles

-This project provides dataset and a pre-trained model of NLU Intent Engine for vehicles, allowing users to control various aspects of their vehicle using natural language commands.
+This project provides a dataset and a pre-trained NLU Intent Engine model for vehicles, allowing users to control various aspects of their vehicle using natural language commands.
 The NLU Intent Engine is built using the Snips NLU (Natural Language Understanding) engine and is designed to understand and respond to specific intents related to dashboard controls, HVAC settings, media playback, navigation, and volume control.

 ## Features